 Washington, DC 20090-6703

-Who is eligible to be enrolled in the Soldier’s Registry?
+Who is eligible to be enrolled in The Registries?

 There are three separate Registries.
 The Registry of the American Soldier is for anyone who has served (or is still serving) in the U.S. Army, Army Reserve or Army National Guard from 1775 to the present is eligible – anyone who has served wearing the U.S. Army uniform.
 The Registry of the Army Community is for anyone that worked for or supported the Army as a civilian.
 And The Registry of Animals in Service to the Army is for any animal that has served the Army or its Soldiers in some supportive role.

 Is there a fee to be enrolled in the Registry?